 - This ad for "Classical Thunder".

-- In a Calvin and Hobbes strip, the 1812 Overture was being played and Hobbes pointed out to Calvin that those weren't drums in the symphony but cannons.
+- In this◊ strip from Calvin and Hobbes, the 1812 Overture was being played and Hobbes pointed out to Calvin that those weren't drums in the symphony, but cannons.
 Calvin's appreciation of the piece greatly increases with this revelation.
 Another comic has him put on a record and dancing to it like it is the coolest song ever, but then it revealed that he is playing classical music with the RPM sped up, to his parent's annoyance, especially since he is doing it in the middle of the night.

 - In V for Vendetta, the masked vigilante keeps a room full of rare high culture artifacts in his Elaborate Underground Base, including many recordings of classical music, which he deeply appreciates.
 Evey, who has never heard such a thing, is overawed.

 - Schroeder in Peanuts plays classical music on his toy piano.
 Snoopy is his biggest fan.

 - The Bolt Chronicles: Bolt, Mittens, Rhino, Penny, and Penny's mom are portrayed as avid consumers of art and culture in all forms, including classical music.
 This is particularly true of Mittens, who is often shown listening to this, as is Bolt at times.
 Even Rhino — much to his and Mittens's surprise — is entranced by a TV broadcast of Porgy and Bess by George Gershwin.
 Pennys mom is presented as being a former high school teacher prior to the TV shows run, with a specialty in cultural appreciation; she has a huge collection of vintage pop and classical music compact discs.